ray-project/ray/doc/source/data/dataset-internals.rst

 Execution
 =========

-This section covers Dataset execution modes and performance considerations.
+This section covers the Datasets execution model and performance considerations.

 Lazy Execution
 ~~~~~~~~~~~~~~